-2. GET SOCIAL - Invite your colleagues to participate in Global School Play Day 2020 (February 5).
+2. GET SOCIAL - Invite your colleagues to participate in Global School Play Day 2023 (February 1).
 Light the fire so others will catch the vision of returning the gift of unstructured play to this generation by talking about it on social media and in the teachers’ lounge.
 Write your own blog post encouraging your readers to join in on GSPD.
-Connect with the GSPD community by hashtagging your social media posts with #GSPD2020.
+Connect with the GSPD community by hashtagging your social media posts with #GSPD2024.

-3. CALL FOR TOYS - Tell your class to bring anything they wish to play with to school on Wednesday, February 5, 2020.
-The only restrictions: they must bring toys and these toys may NOT require batteries or electricity.
+3. CALL FOR TOYS - Tell your class to bring anything they wish to play with to school on February 7, 2024 (Or as close to that date as you can).
+The only restrictions we ask are: they must bring toys and these toys may NOT require batteries or electricity.
 No devices.
-Give them some ideas, since today's kids rarely play and often own very few toys: board games, dolls, Legos, blocks, trucks, cars, racetracks, playing cards, empty cardboard boxes, markers, jigsaw puzzles, blankets (for forts), social games (charades, Pictionary, etc.) The only exception on the electronics rule would be a board game that has an electronic timer, an electronics play kit, or similar.
+Give them some ideas, since today's kids rarely play and often own very few toys: board games, dolls, Legos, blocks, trucks, cars, racetracks, playing cards, empty cardboard boxes, markers, jigsaw puzzles, blankets (for forts), social games (charades, Pictionary, etc.) The only exception to the electronics rule would be a board game that has an electronic timer, an electronics play kit, or similar.
 How about taking your students out in the dirt or snow to dig, explore and get messy?
 You may want to show your students photos of past GSPD events to open their eyes to unfamiliar types of unstructured play.

 4. PLAY!
 NO SCREENS - NO STRUCTURE - ALL DAY LONG

 on Global School Play Day, allow your students to spread their toys out around the room or take the kids outside and just PLAY!

 Don't organize anything for your students.